RetroDECK/ES-DE/INSTALL-DEV.md

 make install
 ```

-This will be the directory structure for the installation:
+This will be the directory structure for the installation (the VLC-related files are optional):

 ```
 /Applications/EmulationStation Desktop Edition.app/Contents/Info.plist